 York Mansion House has been the official residence of the Lord Mayor of York for almost 300 years.
 Filled with scandal, decadence and frivolity, the Lord Mayor’s have contributed to the colourful history of York.
 The Mansion House has been open to the public since 2018 and will allow you to experience this extravagant mayoral life while journeying through York’s Georgian past.

 While there are plenty of things to do in York’s city, it is also surrounded by some of the England’s most beautiful countryside.
 As a nature lover, I highly recommend taking a day trip from York to explore the British countryside.
 We were able to visit all of the following sights on our day trip.
 It was a busy day, but well worth it!
 Many of these sights are also included in the York & Beyond Explorer Pass.

-You could even go further afield and explore the Lake District, Yorkshire Moors, Yorkshire Dales National Park or visit the coastal town of Whitby.
+You could even go further afield and explore the Lake District, Yorkshire Moors, Yorkshire Dales National Park or take a trip along the Yorkshire coast to explore Flamborough and Whitby (and all the gorgeous English villages in between!).
 The below tours are great options if you don’t have a car.